Virtual Coulomb branch and vertex functions

-Intersection theory has been studied for long in algebraic geometry, and plays a fundamental role in defining invariants in enumerative geometry.
+Intersection theory has been studied for a long time in algebraic geometry, and plays a fundamental role in defining invariants in enumerative geometry.
 In the spririt of \cite{Ful}, for an appropriately chosen class of schemes, a well-behaved intersection theory requires the introduction of several crucial ingredients: proper pushforward, flat pullback, exterior product, and most importantly, the refined Gysin pullback along regular embeddings.

-Let's recall the definition of the intersection product in $K$-theory.
+Let us recall the definition of the intersection product in $K$-theory.
 Let $X$ be a smooth scheme, and $a, b\in K(X)$ \footnote{We denote $K(X) := K^0(X)$ for smooth schemes.}.
 The product $a\otimes b$ is naturally defined for representatives of $a$ and $b$ which are (virtual) vector bundles.
 Alternatively, it can also be defined as

 where $\Delta^!$ is the $K$-theoretic refined Gysin pullback.
 The diagonal map $\Delta: X \to X \times X$ is a regular embedding by the smoothness of $X$.

 In the modern world of enumerative geometry, due to the singularity of moduli spaces, it becomes inevitable to count the numbers \emph{virtually}.
 By that, we mean the moduli spaces are not considered simply as a scheme or stack, but equipped with an extra structure, called the \emph{perfect obstruction theory} \cite{LT, BF}.
 The virtual fundamental cycle, obtained in this way, enters the definition of the enumerative invariants as the usual fundamental cycle.